Eldalie/DataViz/ProcessBook.md

 Finally we added some information when hovering over the streamgraph.

 To improve our our visualization we could have added the link to the corresponding song via a music platform.
 Some additional interactions with the streamgraph could have been added.
 Also it would be a good idea to add more transition after each events so the navigation can be smoother.
+The demo also needs to be more interactive.
+It should maybe zoom on an icon, display some texts giving a little explanation.
+(Similar to the story telling in the screencast)

+There are actually so many possibilities with our topic and our visualization.

 ## Peer assessment